Grocery Bagger Job Description for Entry Level Employees

 Baggers are integral members of the team, providing support to both customers and staff members.
 Merchandise handling is just one aspect of a bagger’s responsibilities.
 Baggers also perform tasks that contribute significantly to customer service and the smooth operation of the store in general.

-Merchandise Handling Responsibilities of a Retail Store Bagger:
+Merchandise Handling Responsibilities

 The primary task of the bagger is to package each customer’s purchases so that they can be transported safely and easily between the store and the customer’s home.
 Merchandise needs to be handled with care to preserve the quality and value of each purchase.
 Bags and boxes must be thoughtfully chosen for the size, shape, and weight of the purchases, and items should be wrapped for protection when appropriate.

-Baggers are the experts in product transportation.
+Baggers are experts in product transportation.
 Merchandise integrity, customer convenience, and company costs must all be considered as baggers make decisions and perform their duties.

-Customer Service Responsibilities of a Retail Store Bagger:
+Customer Service Responsibilities

 A store that employs baggers values customer care and efficiency.
 Baggers must be proficient in their tasks, but it is equally important for them to interact with customers using eye contact, smiles, and polite conversation.